DanielsWebDevelopment/Gaming-Platform-Website/README.md

 ## Future Updates included, but not limited too,
 allowing users to compete against eachother through a competitive roster/ladder to climb the ranks and become the top team of the year.

-# Below are the Screenshots of the Website Structure
+# Below are the Screenshots of the Website Structure.
 ![newnew1](https://github.com/DanielsWebDevelopment/DanielsWebDevelopment/assets/129445203/984541f0-da51-4630-af90-0e77c236a8d0)

 ![newnew](https://github.com/DanielsWebDevelopment/DanielsWebDevelopment/assets/129445203/15c7bce1-17f9-4d4c-b604-a42d50a72f72)